zuston/riffle/README.md

 Another implementation of Apache Uniffle shuffle server (Single binary, no extra dependencies and quick)

 ## Roadmap

-1. Support storing data into s3
+- [ ] Support storing data into s3
-2. Support single buffer flush
+- [ ] Support single buffer flush
-3. Support huge partition limit
+- [ ] Support huge partition limit
-4. Quick decommission that will spill data into remote storage like s3
+- [ ] Quick decommission that will spill data into remote storage like s3
-5. Using DirectIO to access file data
+- [ ] Using DirectIO to access file data
-6. Support netty protocol to interact with netty based uniffle client
+- [x] Support customized protocol to interact with netty based uniffle client
+- [ ] Support writing multiple replicas by pipeline mode in server side
+- [ ] Create the grafana template to show the metrics dashboard by the unified style
+- [ ] Introduce the clippy to validate

 ## Benchmark report